twiceyuan/AutoFinder/README.md

 ## Details

-1. Implement by runtime annotations
+1. Implement by runtime reflection
 2. Custom name matcher.
 Default matcher use field to find view, you can use [CamelCaseNameMatcher](library/src/main/java/com/twiceyuan/autofinder/CamelCaseNameMatcher.java) field name 'mTvName' to find view that its id is 'tv_name'. or other matcher rule you want to do.

 ## License